Learn to photograph the stars, Milky Way, night sky & sunset, while traveling to one of the darkest & most photogenic locations on planet earth.

 - A tripod.
 Any will work but the sturdier the better.

-- A minimum of 4 batteries.
+- A minimum of 5 fully charged batteries.
 Long exposures drain the battery quickly.

 - Neutral Density Filters for sunsets (optional)

-- Clothes for temperatures between 45 – 80 degrees Fahrenheit.
+- Clothes for temperatures between 35 – 70 degrees Fahrenheit.
 Yes, this is a huge range of temperatures.
-We are visiting all climates from deserts to mountains!
 Using layers will prevent you from bringing so many clothes.
 For laying basics, reference the bottom of my Guide to Backpacking & Traveling with Photography and Camera Gear Tutorial.

-- Shorts and Pants for the week.
-The weather is very nice, sunny and warm during the summer months, but the temperature is likely to drop at night.
+- Shorts & / or pants for the weekend: The weather is very nice, sunny and warm during the summer months, but the temperature is likely to drop at night.

-- Long sleeve and short sleeve shirts for the week
+- Long sleeve and short sleeve shirts for the weekend.

 I have had nearly all fitness levels attend my workshops and they have done just fine:)